Cooking Up A Storm

 You could easily add other ingredients, like corn or broccoli.
 You could use bacon or chopped pork instead of or in addition to ham.

-Whatever you decide to do, use your enforced confinement during a winter storm to do some great cooking.
+Whatever you decide to do, use your enforced confinement during bad weather to do some great cooking.